Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Activate the Manual Override switch in the Home Assistant control screen for the powerwash vendor or other vendors using water.

+- You can forgo the PIR motion sensors if you simply turn off the water momentarily before 10 minutes is up.

 ## Results

 - This system has operated from March 2023 thru June 8, 2025 (today) with ONE unanticipated shutoff caused when the incoming pressure from the street dipped below 65psi, the absolute minimum threshhold.